Athens Combo Ticket Book Your Trip Athens Tourist Pass

 What do you wear to Meteora monasteries?

 The Meteora monasteries have a strict dress code, as they are considered to be holy places.
 Ladies will be required to wear pants or long skirts.
 Sleeveless clothes and shorts are prohibited.
-Some monasteries have clothing at the entrance for those that don’t meet the dress code requirements.
+Some monasteries have clothing at the entrance for those not meeting the dress code requirements.

 How many steps do the monasteries at Meteora have?

 The Great Meteora and the Holy Trinity monasteries have over 300 steps.
 Varlaam, St. Nikolaos and Rousanou monasteries have an average of 140 steps.
-Finally, the monastery of St. Stephen is the most accessible as it’s connected with the road with a small bridge.
+Finally, the monastery of St. Stephen is the most accessible, connected to the road by a small bridge.

 A Quick Reminder: